A. Significant Accounting Policies:

 A financial asset not classified as either amortised cost or FVOCI, is classified as FTVPL.
 Such financial assets are measured at fair value with all changes in fair value, including interest income and dividend income if any, recognised as other income in the Statement of Profit and Loss.

-Changes in the fair value of financial assets at fair value through profit or loss are recognised in the Statement of Profit and Loss.
+Changes in the fair value of financial assets at fair value through profit or loss are recognized in the &, Statement of Profit and Loss.
 Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.

-Investments in Subsidiary Companies, Associate Companies and Joint Venture Companies are carried at cost less accumulated impairment losses, if any.
+Investments in Subsidiary Companies.
+Associate Companies and Joint Venture companies are carried at cost less accumulated impairment losses, if any.
 Where an indication of impairment exists, the carrying amount of the investment is assessed and written down immediately to its recoverable amount.
-On disposal of investments in Subsidiary Companies, Associate Companies and Joint Venture Companies, the difference between net disposal proceeds and the carrying amounts are recognised in the Statement of Profit and Loss.
+On disposal of investments in Subsidiary Companies, Associate Companies and Joint Venture companies, the difference between net disposal proceeds and the carrying amounts are recognized in the Statement of Profit and Loss.

 In accordance with Ind AS 109, the Company applies Expected Credit Loss (ECL) model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure: